lrlrlrlr/Crypto-helper/README.md

 ## Why have this
 I am doing some crypto challenges this week.
 The challenges always have some encoded string and I need to guess the method to decode (eg. base64, md5, caesar, etc.)

+## todo:
+1. add the function of MD5 decryption
+2. set it in my blog and build an api service for this tools

 It's kinda waste time if I try it one by one,